ethanent/webauthn/README.md

 ## About

-This is a flexible, lower-level library for dealing with WebAuthn data generated during credential registration and assertion.
+This is a flexible, lower-level library for dealing with WebAuthn data structures generated during credential registration and assertion.

 You may find that some functionality you need is missing!
-It is open to PRs.
+The library is open to PRs.
 Note that this library is currently very much in a pre-1.0 state.